 Puppies and growing dogs

 Puppies need a lot of food to help them grow.
 In the first eight weeks of life, they should primarily nurse on their mother's milk whenever they want.
-After four weeks of age, you can start adding in small amounts of dry food mixed with water to help them make a better transition when their mother's milk is no longer available.
+After their first four weeks, however, you can start adding in small amounts of dry food mixed with water to help them make a better transition when their mother's milk is no longer available.

 After eight weeks, switch your puppy to eating twice a day.
-Pick a food that has a good balance of protein and calcium and other added nutrients.
+Pick a food that has a good balance of protein, calcium, and other added nutrients.
 You can determine if your food choice is good by checking the label.
 A good indication is if meat is the first ingredient listed.

-Feed puppy food twice a day for the first year.
+Feed your growing dog puppy food twice a day for the first year.
 Once your dog is into his second year, smaller breeds only need to be fed once a day and can be switched to adult food.
 Larger breeds of dogs can sometimes get puppy food and twice-a-day feedings for up to two years.
-Ask your veterinarian for advise on this feeding timetable.
+Ask your veterinarian for advise on a feeding timetable.

 The amount you feed your dog should not be based solely on weight.
+A question like, "How much should a 55 pound dog eat?" is almost irrelevant based on whether the dog sits inside all day, or whether it's a working dog or outdoor companion.
 Take into consideration how active your dog is.
 If he expels a lot of energy, he should be fed slightly more than the average dog.
 If your dog regularly gets table scraps and treats, feed him slightly less than the recommended amount.

 Make sure you talk to your vet regarding what foods are off-limits (some human foods are toxic) and which are more necessary for muscle fuel and providing vitamins and minerals.